bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neumann-carl.md

 * After a slightly longer time, namely three years, spent in Tübingen, from 1865 to 1868, Neumann was on the move again, this time to a chair at the University of Leipzig.
 * The notes had been taken by Wilhelm Scheibner who was now Neumann's colleague in Leipzig.
 * Now, like Jacobi, Neumann took his goal to be to start from some unanalyzable basic assumptions or principles and to deduce general theorems from them, in this way constructing a physical theory of the field under consideration.
-* Neumann held the chair at Leipzig until he retired in 1911 but sadly, as we indicated above, his wife died in 1875.
-* Ernst Richard Julius Neumann (1875-1955) was the son of Neumann's brother, the pathologist Franz Ernst Christian Neumann.
 * Ernst Neumann became a mathematician and studied at Königsberg, Heidelberg and then at the University of Leipzig from 1893 to 1898.
-* In Leipzig he was a student of his Carl Neumann, the subject of this biography.
 * Ernst Neumann went on to become a professor at Breslau and Marburg.
 * Neumann made assumptions some of which followed those made by Wilhelm Weber.
-* This is not surprising since Neumann's father, Franz Neumann, had adopted the same assumptions.
 * This led to a debate between various scientists, in particular between Helmholtz and Neumann.
 * with one and the same relatively simple mathematical expression."
 He noted with satisfaction that Neumann had required many hypotheses to reach a similar result.
 * Neumann stuck to his guns, however, although he acknowledged that conservation of energy was a basic principle of physics, and he admitted that Helmholtz's theory appeared to have a simpler structure.